top of page

 Don’t try to do it all… it’s not possible

-Yes, you’re his/her mommy; yes s/he is your responsibility, but it is just as important dor you to take care of yourself.
+Yes, you’re his/her mommy; yes s/he is your responsibility, but it is just as important for you to take care of yourself.

 I can recall having to wake up for the night shift and feeling pure resentment for my husband as he slept through our daughter’s fuss.
-Oh the scenarios I imagined in those moments.
-If that has taught me anything, it is that as parents we cannot do it all.
-Don’t be afraid to accept help and support from the persons around you.
+Oh, the scenarios I imagined in those moments.
+If that has taught me anything, it is that as parents, we cannot do it all.
+Don’t be afraid to accept help and support from the surrounding persons.

 Embrace the chaos